TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 6 - NOC Dashboards/3.6.2-live-cluster-performance-dashboard/_index.md

 This dashboard provides live information on whether the requests of the VMs are met by their underlying compute clusters.
 This dashboard focuses on the compute resources (CPU or Memory), and show if the cluster is performing well (i.e. meeting the demand).
 Use this dashboard to view if there is any problem in meeting the demands of the VMs.

 This the primary dashboard for performance.
 It is complemented by the Live!
 Cluster Performance dashboard.
 This secondary dashboard complements it by showing if the performance problem (read: contention) was caused by high utilization.
-The primary dashboard answers the question “Is our IaaS performing?”, while the secondary dashboard answers the question “Is our IaaS working hard?”.
+The primary dashboard answers the question "Is our IaaS performing?", while the secondary dashboard answers the question "Is our IaaS working hard?".

 ## Design Consideration